Heart Healthy Eating

 How to make eating heart healthy food positive:

 I have always hated the idea of “going on a diet”.
-After attending a lecture on healthy eating during a hospital internship in PT school, my philosophy about healthy food flipped from negative to positive!
+After attending a lecture on healthy eating during a hospital internship while I was in PT school, my philosophy about healthy food flipped from negative to positive!
 I decided to make it a lifestyle, not a short term commitment.
-The dietician at my lecture taught us to focus on eating as many natural healthy items throughout your day as you can.
+The dietician at my lecture taught us to focus on eating as many natural healthy items throughout our day as we could.
 Have you tried to eat 8 servings of fruit and vegetables a day?
 It is hard!

 “A heart healthy eating plan is a great way to flip the script and be positive about food!”